Sajan Prakash creates history, becomes first-ever Indian swimmer to make Olympic 'A' cut | Sports-Games

 - India

-Sajan Prakash on Saturday became the first-ever Indian swimmer to breach the Olympic qualification time, clocking 1:56:38 seconds in the men's 200m butterfly event at the Sette Colli Trophy in Rome, Italy.
+Sajan Prakash on Saturday became the first-ever Indian swimmer to breach the 'A' Olympic qualification time by clocking 1:56:38 seconds in the men's 200m butterfly event at the Sette Colli Trophy in Rome, Italy.

+The Kerala swimmer had always been optimistic about breaching the elusive 'A' mark.

+''This is not my peak yet, when I peak after some skill sharpening, after that, I think it (A mark) will happen.
+I have to be patient for that,'' he had told PTI in April after he clocked 1.57.85s in the Uzbekistan Open Championship.

-The Kerala swimmer has been continuously improving his performance in the 200m butterfly event.
-Last week, in the Belgrade Trophy swimming competition he had clocked 1:56.96 seconds to miss the elusive 'A' qualification mark.
+Since then he has constantly improved his time.
+Last week, in the Belgrade Trophy swimming competition he had clocked 1:56.96 seconds.

+It was a good day for Indian swimming as TOPS developmental swimmer Kenisha Gupta also created a national record.
+The Mumbai swimmer clocked 57.35 seconds in the 100m freestyle event at the Rome event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)